OkaeriPoland/okaeri-configs/README.md

 ## Recommendations

+For `standalone platforms`, the [xml](https://github.com/OkaeriPoland/okaeri-configs/tree/master/xml) module is a great choice with zero external dependencies (uses Java built-in APIs) and full comment support.
-For `standalone platforms`, the [hjson](https://github.com/OkaeriPoland/okaeri-configs/tree/master/hjson) module offers a good balance—it supports all features including full comment support with a small footprint.
+Alternatively, the [hjson](https://github.com/OkaeriPoland/okaeri-configs/tree/master/hjson) module offers a good balance of readability and small footprint, also including full comment support.
-Combine it with [Okaeri Validator](https://github.com/OkaeriPoland/okaeri-configs/tree/master/validator-okaeri) for a complete config solution.
+Combine either with [Okaeri Validator](https://github.com/OkaeriPoland/okaeri-configs/tree/master/validator-okaeri) for a complete config solution.

 For `any platform`, if some form of config validation is applicable (e.g., requiring that an integer is positive), it is recommended to use [Okaeri Validator](https://github.com/OkaeriPoland/okaeri-configs/tree/master/validator-okaeri) when possible.
 Only a few kilobytes but makes for a much better experience for both end-users and developers.